Book with Confidence: Enjoy peace of mind — your 20% deposit is fully refundable up to 60 days before departure. See terms & conditions.

 Today we ride from Quang Ngai toward the historic town of Hoi An, cycling about 60 kilometers or 38 miles.

-The day begins with a visit to My Lai, the site of one of the most tragic events of the Vietnam War, where we learn about its history and pay our respects.
+The day begins with an hour-long transfer to visit to My Lai, the site of one of the most tragic events of the Vietnam War, where we learn about its history and pay our respects.
 After this reflective experience, we continue your journey on peaceful village roads lined with rice paddies, fishing boats, and rural life unfolding around you.

 We stop along the way to enjoy a fresh local lunch.
 After lunch, we take a transfer to reach Hoi An, a UNESCO World Heritage town famous for lantern lit streets, ancient architecture, and vibrant markets.
 We check into the elegant Anantara Hoi An Resort, where the deluxe balcony room offers comfort and charm.